kevando/chaz-app/documentation/ROADMAP.md

 # 0.8 workspace ------------------------------------------------------------

+validate recr does not already exists

 assign emoji faces to recrs, give it some order or random

+need ability to CRUD recrs

-list style, focus on making look good for all situations (w recr) yik yak for inspiration this screen says alot. very confusing... https://i.imgur.com/7hvrZdy.png
+improve styling across the board, while i build onboarding list style, focus on making look good for all situations (w recr) yik yak for inspiration this screen says alot. very confusing... https://i.imgur.com/7hvrZdy.png

+get this ready to deploy to fabric, I want to test asap how grading will work

 # /0.8 workspace ------------------------------------------------------------